riptano/cloud-external-driver-docs/docs/connectNodejsDriver.md

     const { Client } = require('cassandra-driver');
     ```

 4. After the `Client` class, add the following code to `connect-database.js`.
-This code creates a `Client` instance to connect to your Apollo database, runs a CQL query, and prints the output to the console.
+This code creates a `Client` instance to connect to your Astra database, runs a CQL query, and prints the output to the console.

     ```javascript
     async function run() {